 If you have persistent dry and itchy skin that doesn’t improve when you use moisturizers, you may have eczema.
-At Terezakis & Grieshaber Dermatology in Metairie, Louisiana, Dr. Nia Terezakis and Dr. Elizabeth Grieshaber offer diagnostic testing to determine if eczema or another medical condition is causing your skin issues.
+At Sanctuary Dermatology in Metairie, Louisiana, Dr. Rachael Delahoussaye-Shields and Dr. Elizabeth Grieshaber offer diagnostic testing to determine if eczema or another medical condition is causing your skin issues.
 They provide effective treatments to alleviate discomfort and reduce the frequency of flare-ups.
 Schedule a consultation online or by phone to learn more about treating eczema and other common skin ailments.

 Eczema is a chronic skin condition that causes redness and itching.
 The condition affects men, women, and children of all ages, with symptoms worsening during periodic flare-ups.
 In some cases, eczema occurs alongside hay fever allergies or asthma attacks.